 Successful applicants will attend a 3 day comprehensive core training programme, have the opportunity to achieve L2 City & Guilds Community Mental Health Work qualification, as well as a wide variety of internal and external training opportunities for professional development.

-All completed application forms should be returned to firstname.lastname@example.org by 12 noon on 3 March 2017.
-CVs will be accepted alongside the apprentice application form.
+All completed application forms should be returned to email@example.com by 12 noon on 3 March 2017.
+In exception to our usual rules, CVs will be accepted alongside the apprentice application form.